 When will the doors to the venue open for guests?

 The doors will open one hour prior to the ceremony at 1:00 PM.
-Please note there is a flight of stairs to access the ceremony space.
-Please allow more time for guests who need elevator access as individual ride capacity will be limited due to social distancing requirements.
+Please note there is a flight of stairs or elevator access to the ceremony space.

 Is food or drink permitted inside Ryan Fieldhouse?